-They say that developing a seating chart will be one of the biggest challenges you face whilst planning your nuptials.
-If you choose to assign tables – especially if all attendees are given specifics seats – you’ll have to pour over your guest list to devise the best possible arrangement for your friends and family.
+They say that developing a seating chart for your wedding will be one of the biggest challenges you face whilst planning your wedding day – and particularly your wedding reception.
+If you choose to assign tables for your wedding guests – especially if all attendees are given specifics seats – you’ll have to pour over your guest list to devise the best possible arrangement for your friends and family.

-The head table refers to a larger table that includes the newly wedded pair, their bridal party, and/or immediate family members.
-The sweetheart table is a much smaller arrangement wherein the bride and groom sit by themselves at their own table.
-Both of these options have their upsides and downsides.
-As seeing that the positives for one option also serve as the negatives for the other, we decided to put forth the pros for each to help you choose what is right for your wedding.
+The head table refers to a larger table that includes the bride and groom, their wedding party, and/or immediate family members.
+The sweetheart table is a much smaller table wherein the bride and groom sit by themselves at their own table during the reception.
+Both the sweetheart table and head table options have their upsides and downsides.
+As seeing that the positives for one option also serve as the negatives for the other, we decided to put forth the "head table" pros and "sweetheart table" pros, in lieu of true pros and cons, to help you choose what seating arrangement is right for your wedding.

-Many couples often forget that any friend or sibling that accepts the title of “bridal party member” also accept to honor you, the bride or groom.
-These people have elected to stand up with you as you commit your love and loyalty to another person, and many newlyweds want to make their friends feel their appreciation.
-Choosing to host a head table is yet another small way to ensure your ‘maids and men feel special.
+Many couples often forget that any friend or sibling that accepts the title of “bridal party member” also accepts to honor you, the bride or groom.
+Your bridal party has elected to stand up with you as you commit your love and loyalty to another person, and many newlyweds want to make their friends feel their appreciation by seating them at the wedding head table.
+Choosing to host a head table is yet another small way to ensure your bridesmaids and groomsmen feel special at the reception.

-As opposed to being isolated, you and your sweetie are talking and laughing with others, which will lessen any perceived divides between you and attendees.
-Though the newlyweds are the reason for the celebration, no guest wants to feel like they are somehow below you and your spouse, especially on a day set aside to celebrate love.
+As opposed to being isolated at a sweetheart table, you and your new husband or wife will be talking and laughing with others, which will lessen any perceived divides between you and your guests.
+Though the newlyweds are the reason for the celebration and party, no guest wants to feel like they are somehow separate and divided from you and your spouse, especially on a day set aside to celebrate love.